 Jesus says to the woman at the well: “If you knew the gift of God and who is saying to you, ‘Give me a drink,’ you would have asked him and he would have given you living water” (John 4:10).
 That’s a great invitation to us, to ask God every day to give us the “gift of God” that He has ready for us this day.

-“Come to me, all you who labor and are burdened and I will give you rest.”
-God is the source of our life and of the energy we need to live it!
+“Come to me, all you who labor and are burdened, and I will give you rest” (Matthew 11:28).
+God is the source of our lives and of the energy we need to live it!
 He gives us the incentive to live life fully, and the enthusiasm to enjoy the living of it.
 Don’t “do” life without Jesus Christ.

 The Holy Spirit “strips” us as we age.
 He strips us of any false images we have of ourselves.
 As we’re stripped of our power and strength, God draws us closer to Himself.
 We grow in humility.
 We recognize how completely we need Him.
 Our faith deepens.
 This is a time of great grace.